ESPN Company Cyber Security Posture

 ESPN CyberSecurity History Information

-Incident Types: The types of cybersecurity incidents that have occurred include ['Breach'].
+Incident Types: The types of cybersecurity incidents that have occurred incidents Breach and Ransomware.

 Incident Details